Maximal and minimal dynamic Petri net slicing: Two algorithms for Petri net slicing

 \subsection{Properties preserved and not preserved by the slices}

-It is important to consider the properties of the original net that are preserved in a maximal or minimal slice.
+It is important to consider the properties\footnote{The definition of properties can be found at \url{https://github.com/tamarit/pn_suite/blob/master/doc/ glossary.pdf}} of the original net that are preserved in a maximal or minimal slice.
 Let us consider a Petri net $\cN$ and a slicing criterion $SC = \tuple{M_0,Q}$ for $\cN$.
-Let $\cN'$ be the slice computed with Algorithm \ref{alg:Slicing-PN} or with Algorithm \ref{alg:Slicing-PN2} for $\cN$ and $SC$.
+Let $\cN'$ be the slice computed with Algorithm \ref{alg:Slicing-PN} or with Algorithm \ref{alg:Slicing-PN2} for $\cN$ w.r.t. $SC$.

-We have that $\cN'$ keeps the following properties of $\cN$ (i.e., if $\cN$ has property $p$, then $\cN'$ also has property $p$): \begin{description} \item behavioural: persistent, k-marking for any k, bounded, k-bounded for any k, and safe. \item structural: free-choice, restricted free-choice, asymmetric choice, pure, homogeneous, plain, conflict-free, output non-branching, t-net, and s-net. \end{description}
+We have that $\cN'$ keeps the following properties of $\cN$ (i.e., if $\cN$ has property $p$, then $\cN'$ also has property $p$): \begin{description} \item behavioural: persistent, bounded, k-bounded (but k can be reduced), k-marking (but k can be reduced), and safe. \item structural: free-choice, restricted free-choice, asymmetric choice, pure, homogeneous, plain, conflict-free, output non-branching, t-net, and s-net. \end{description}

+For the Petri net slice to stop preserving the above properties, it would be needed to add new places or transitions to the original net, or change the flow relations, or change the initial marking.
+But, our algorithms do not change the structure nor the marking of the original net, they just remove places or transitions.

+On the other hand, we have that a maximal slice $\cN'$ not necessarily keeps the following properties of $\cN$ (i.e., if $\cN$ has property $p$, then $\cN'$ could not preserve property $p$): \begin{description} \item behavioural: backwards-persistent. \item structural: isolated elements can disappear, siphons can disappear, and traps can disappear. \end{description}

-We have that $\cN'$ not necessarily keeps the following properties of $\cN$ (i.e., if $\cN$ has property $p$, then $\cN'$ could not keep property $p$): \begin{description} \item behavioural: strongly live, weakly live, simply live, deadlock freedom, reversible, binary conflict-free, behaviourally conflict-free. \item structural: strongly connected, weakly connected, non-pure only simple side conditions, isolated elements can disappear, siphons can disappear, traps can disappear. \end{description}
+We have that a minimal slice $\cN'$ not necessarily keeps the following properties of $\cN$ (i.e., if $\cN$ has property $p$, then $\cN'$ could not preserve property $p$): \begin{description} \item behavioural: strongly live, weakly live, and reversible. \item structural: strongly connected, isolated elements can disappear, siphons can disappear, and non-pure only simple side conditions. \end{description}

-For each of these properties, we have computed a counter-example (a Petri net where property $p$ holds and a slicing criterion for which the slice computed does not satisfy $p$) with our implementation and the property verifier of LoLA \cite{lola} and APT \cite{apt}.
+For each of these properties, we have computed a counter-example (a Petri net where property $p$ holds and a slicing criterion for which the slice computed does not satisfy $p$) with our implementation and the property verifier of APT \cite{apt}.
+They can be found at \url{https://github.com/tamarit/pn_suite/blob/master/doc/properties.pdf}.
+Each counter-example (a Petri net and a slicing criterion) indicates what properties are not preserved.